Growing Up Golem: How I Survived My Mother, Brooklyn, and Some Really Bad Dates is a magical realist memoir by Donna Minkowitz from Magnus Books.

 Well…. when Donna was growing up, her mother told her and the whole family that she could do Jewish magic from the Kabbalah — and they believed her.
 (She was a creative and quite domineering woman.)
 So Donna decided to write this memoir as though her mother really could do magic, and made Donna from clay as her own personal golem servant.

-(In Jewish legend, a golem is a sort of clay robot slave that can walk and talk, created to serve.)
+(In Jewish legend, a golem is an enchanted clay being that can walk and talk, created to serve.)

 Q: Well then, what does Donna do as a golem?